theam/ellmental.py/README.md

 ## Why not use other tools of the market (Langchain, ChromaDB, Pinecone, etc.)?

-This initiative started when we were developing different use cases for our own clients, and after trying different tools and utilities that can be found nowadays to achieve our objectives
-After trying them, they were not good enough for us, and we had to discard them.
+This initiative started when we were developing use cases for our own clients.
+We tried using the tools and utilities available at the moment to achieve our objectives, but they weren’t good for us so we had to discard them.

 Because of that, we decided to build our own solution with these core principles in mind: